Temozolomide (Temodar®), Oral Formulation

 Where do I get this medication?

-Oral temodar is available through retail pharmacies.
+Oral temozolomide is available through retail pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for the distribution of this medication.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, are also available.
 Your care team can help you find these resources if they are available.